-As in previous years the Department of Justice may in the future attract the funding of the Asylum Migration and Integration Fund (AMIF) and the aim of these guidelines is to summarise Commission Delegated Regulation (EU) No 1042/2014 and to assist applicants understand the requirements for funding from the Department of Justice and possibly under the Asylum Migration and Integration Fund 2022 - 2027 and to enable eligible applicants complete and submit proposals.
+It is likely that a large element of this programme will be funded under the Asylum Migration and Integration Fund (AMIF) and the aim of these quidelines is:

+To summarise Commission Delegated Regulation (EU) No 1042/2014;

+Assist applicants understand the requirements for funding from the Department of Justice and the Asylum Migration and Integration Fund; and,

+To enable eligible applicants complete and submit proposals.

 While every effort has been made to provide as much accurate information as possible, applicants are advised that the guidelines may be subject to change from time to time to comply with European Commission or Irish Government requirements.